 - Swelling around the throat, tongue or mouth.

-If you are stung multiple times by bumblebees, this can result in an anaphylactic reaction, a severe and potentially life-threatening allergic response.
+Suppose you are stung multiple times by bumblebees.
+In that case, this can result in an anaphylactic reaction, a severe and potentially life-threatening allergic response.
 Anaphylaxis can cause your immune system to start releasing a flood of chemicals that will make you go into shock.
 As a result, your blood pressure will drop suddenly while your airways will narrow, which will block breathing.

 How to know you have a bumblebee infestation